 Fine…but what could I actually do with a ham radio?

 Well, one thing you can do is cut down your cell phone to almost nothing.
-If you have even a very inexpensive “starter” VHF/UHF portable unit, such as the Wouxun KG-UV6D series radio which you can get for under $130, you could talk to SurvivalHubby (if he also had a radio) while he was 50 or even 100-miles away.
+If you have even a very inexpensive “starter” VHF/UHF portable unit, such as the Wouxun KG-UV6D series radio which you can get for pretty cheap, you could talk to SurvivalHubby (if he also had a radio) while he was 50 or even 100-miles away.

 You can’t quite do away with your cell, though.
 There are restrictions on using a ham radio repeater to actually conduct business.
 You can call a doctor or dentist, though, or order food to go, but you can’t use ham radio for your employer or in the course of regular business.